-Legal aid (representation in Court) is available to persons in civil proceedings (other than certain excluded matters) in any Irish court of law and also for proceedings before European Court of Justice.
+Legal aid (representation in Court) is available to persons in civil proceedings (other than certain excluded matters) in any Irish court of law and also for proceedings before the European Court of Justice.
 With the exception of representation of asylum applicants before the Refugee Appeals Tribunal, legal aid is not available for the conduct of proceedings before an administrative tribunal.
 Advice and assistance can, however, be given to persons who are contemplating taking tribunal proceedings.
-Statistics on cases:
+As mentioned above, most of the Board's work is in the area of family law.
+The Board is actively promoting dispute resolution models that do not involve contested court proceedings.
+The Board has recently facilitated further training in one of these models namely collaborative law Statistics on cases:

-In 2004, over 90% of the litigation services provided by the Board to its clients was in the family law area.
-The legal services provided by the Board can cover most types of nonfamily civil law matters, except for excluded matters, which are outlined below.
-The range of non-family law matters dealt with Board by the include professional negligence, medical negligence, personal injury, contract.
+In 2005, approximately 90% of the litigation services provided by the Board to its clients was in the family law area leaving aside the area of asylum.
+The legal services provided by the Board can cover most types of non-family civil law matters, except for excluded matters, which are outlined below.
+The range of non-family law matters dealt with by the Board include professional negligence, medical negligence, personal injury, contract.

-The table below provides an overview of the broad categories of cases in which legal services were provided in 2004:

-Subject Matter

-61%

-Divorce/separation/nullity

-6% Childcare

-Other family law matters 25%

-Other civil law matters 8%

 Expenditure per capita of the population: